Parent Coordinator Services

-Reconciliation therapy is a therapeutic process designed to repair relationships between parents and children in an attempt to restore not only physical contact but meaningful social, emotional, and interpersonal exchanges between parents and children.
+Reconciliation therapy is a therapeutic process designed to repair severed relationships between parents and children in an attempt to restore not only physical contact, but meaningful social, emotional, and interpersonal exchanges between parents and children.

 THERAPEUTIC SUPERVISED VISITATION

-The purpose of therapeutic supervised visitations is to enable an ongoing relationship between the non-custodial parent and child by impartially observing their contact in a safe and structure environment.
-Another purpose of therapeutic supervised visitations is to allow a safe and educational learning experience for the non-custodial parent.
-Therapeutic supervised visitation programs, are able to intervene and correct the behavior, therefore teaching the parent appropriate parenting skills by using a mental health professional.
-Therapeutic supervised visitations, unlike Reconciliation Therapy, does not assist in the long term goal of achieving a healthy relationship between the non-custodial parent and the child.
-Therapeuticsupervised visitations are normally a short-term practice.
+Therapeutic Supervised Visitation enables an ongoing relationship between the non-custodial parent and their child by facilitating and observing their contact in a safe and structured environment.
+Therapeutic Supervised Visitation gives parents the opportunity to learn and use appropriate parenting skills with the help of a mental health professional.
+Unlike Reconciliation Therapy, Therapeutic Supervised Visitation does not assist in the long term goal of achieving a healthy relationship between the non-custodial parent and the child, and are normally a short-term practice.

 Supervised Visitation allows parents to maintain contact with their children in a community setting.
-The family members are accompanied by a designated Supervisor who may hold a parent accountable for their behavior by ensuring that the parent follows the program policies and procedures, the court order, and the signed service agreement.
+The family members are accompanied by a designated supervisor who will hold a parent accountable for their behavior by ensuring that the parent follows the program policies and procedures, the court order, and the signed service agreement.

 Team Member: Cheryl Hall

 Psychological assessment is a process in which a trained psychologist uses tests and other assessment tools to measure and observe a client’s behavior to clarify a diagnosis, guide treatment, and provide recommendations for next steps.